-A student is not eligible to receive financial aid once he or she has attempted more than 150 percent of the normal credits required for a degree or certificate program or if it becomes academically impossible for the student to complete the degree or certificate within Pace.
-For example, a student in a program requiring 128 credit hours for graduation will be eligible for financial aid during the first 192 attempted hours as an undergraduate.
-All attempted hours are counted, including accepted transfer hours, whether or not financial aid was received or the coursework was successfully completed.
+Students must complete their degree within a maximum time frame.
+This maximum time frame is met when the attempted credits equal 150 percent of the credits required for a degree program.
+For example, a student whose degree program requires 120 credit hours for graduation will be eligible for financial aid during the first 180 attempted hours as an undergraduate.
+All attempted hours are counted, including transfer credits accepted toward the degree, whether or not financial aid was received or the course work was successfully completed.